Amit-IITM/mad2notes/README.md

   console.log(x.value)      =>  undefined
   ```
 - String is not a collection.
 Array, Map (very much like dictionary), set are collections.
+- "in" iterates over "indicies".
+- "of" iterate over "values"
+- if array have holes then JS counts only those indicies which have values.

 ### ⁂ Applets :
 - written in Java, embeded in HTML